Fix "Taking longer than usual" and transcription errors

 • Network timeout: Your internet dropped or was too slow.

-• Server processing error: Rare, but occasionally the server can't process audio.
+• Server processing error: Occasionally the server can't process audio.

 • Audio quality issues: Very quiet, distorted, or noisy audio may not process correctly.